Naturalistic fallacy: Criticism

-Some philosophers reject the naturalistic fallacy and/or suggest solutions for the proposed is–ought problem.
+Some philosophers reject the naturalistic fallacy or suggest solutions for the proposed is–ought problem.

 Bound-up functions

 Ralph McInerny suggests that ought is already bound up in is, insofar as the very nature of things have ends/goals within them.
 For example, a clock is a device used to keep time.
 When one understands the function of a clock, then a standard of evaluation is implicit in the very description of the clock, i.e., because it is a clock, it ought to keep the time.
 Thus, if one cannot pick a good clock from a bad clock, then one does not really know what a clock is.
 In like manner, if one cannot determine good human action from bad, then one does not really know what the human person is.

 Irrationality of anti-naturalistic fallacy

-Certain uses of the naturalistic fallacy refutation (a scheme of reasoning that declares an inference invalid because it incorporates an instance of the naturalistic fallacy) have been criticized as lacking rational bases, and labelled anti-naturalistic fallacy.
+The belief that naturalistic fallacy is inherently flawed has been criticized as lacking rational bases, and labelled anti-naturalistic fallacy.
 For instance, Alex Walter wrote: